OHBA-analysis/osl-dynamics/doc/faq.rst

 There are three common choices for preparing the data:

 #. **Just standardize**.
-Here, all we do is z-transform the data (subtract the mean and divide by the standard deviation for each channel individually).
+Here, all we do is z-score the data (subtract the mean and divide by the standard deviation for each channel individually).
 Standardization is helpful for the optimization process used to train the models in osl-dynamics. **This is the recommended approach for studying sensor-level M/EEG data or fMRI data**.

 #. **Calculate time-delay embedded data, followed by principal component analysis and standardization**.
 Time-delay embedding is described in the 'What is time-delay embedding?' section below. **This is the recommended approach for studying source-space M/EEG data**.